HCS HB 2536 -- WOMEN'S PROTECTION

 SPONSOR: Laubinger

-Additionally, the bill provides that a "covered entity", defined to include correctional centers, juvenile detention facilities, public buildings, public elementary and high schools, shelters for victims of domestic violence, and state institutions of higher education, is required to designate each multi-occupancy restroom, changing room, and sleeping quarters for the exclusive use of males or females.
-Every restroom or changing room within a covered entity that is designated for females or males must only be used by members of that sex, with certain exceptions, specified in the bill.
+Additionally, the bill provides that a "covered entity", defined to include correctional centers, juvenile detention facilities, public buildings, public elementary and high schools, and state institutions of higher education, is required to designate each multi-occupancy restroom, changing room, and sleeping quarters for the exclusive use of males or females.
+Every restroom, changing room, or sleeping quarters within a covered entity that is designated for females or males must only be used by members of that sex, with certain exceptions, specified in the bill.

 During any activity or event authorized by a school or state institution of higher education where students share sleeping quarters, no student is permitted to share sleeping quarters with a member of the opposite sex, unless such persons are members of the same family.
 Additionally, in any other facility or setting in a school or state institution of higher education where a person may be in a state of undress in the presence of others, school personnel must provide separate, private areas designated for use by persons based on their sex, and no person is permitted to enter these private areas unless he or she is a member of the designated sex.
 A state institution of higher education that offers housing for students must provide students the option to be housed only in a single-sex educational housing space with persons of the same sex.